sisinflab/Ducho/README.md

 ### How write the Configuration
 ### How change the Configuration
-To change an entry in the dictionary of Configuration, you need to write the changes in a list of String in a way that is going to be expained, such list then will be given to the Runner with the key argv. the argv is used to overwrite a config dictionary, it is a list of tuples key value where each entry is a String that needs to be write in this
+To change an entry in the dictionary of Configuration, you need to write the changes in a list of String in a way that later will be explained, such list then will be given to the Runner with the key argv.
-way: ’key=value’.
+It is a list of tuples key-value where each entry is a String that needs to be write in this way: ’key=value’.
 As the config dictionary is built of other nested dictionaries, the key is used also to describe the path within to follow, to do so the ’.’ is used as a discerning.
 I.e ’key1.key2.key3’